Shawn-Nichol/Comptia/CYSA/2 Lesson.md

 # Threat Intelligence data
 Timelines: The speed at which threat data is collected and disseminated to ensure it is up-to-date and relevant.
-Relevancy: The usefulness of the data in the context of a specific threat, as well as the actionable insights and meaningful context it provides.
+Relevancy: The usefulness of the data in the context of a specific threat and the actionable insights and meaningful context it provides.
 Accuracy: The reliability and correctness of the thread data.